fallback

 This means that a disabled person may then use your website, confident in how accessible it is and then discovers that it has major problems and you are then in a precarious position.
 By the way, when you list the issues with your website, you should give an indication of when these issues will be addressed.

-This is why it is important that both your website audit and your website accessibility statement are carried out thoroughly, to make sure that all of your issues are covered.
+This is why it is important that both your website audit and your website accessibility information are carried out thoroughly, to make sure that all of your issues are covered.

-In my next article, I will focus on what I always prefer to do, which is to extol the positive effect that an accessibility statement can create, regardless of the accessibility issues that there may be with your website.
+In my next article, I will focus on what I always prefer to do, which is to extol the positive effect that a statement can create, regardless of the accessibility issues that there may be with your website.

 Would you like to find out more?